-Nile Rodgers: Nile is a friend and someone I’ve worked with, during the promotion of his life story — Le Freak: An Upside Down Story of Family, Disco, and Destiny.
+Nile Rodgers: Nile is a friend and someone I’ve helped, during the promotion of his life story — Le Freak: An Upside Down Story of Family, Disco, and Destiny.
 Prior to this, I’d already been a huge fan of Nile’s work for decades.
 As you probably already know, Nile Rodgers co founded one of the best known funk bands of all time, Chic.
 He’s worked with many of the biggest names in music; from Michael Jackson, Mick Jagger and David Bowie to Duran Duran, Sister Sledge and Diana Ross!

 Today, you may know Nile from his multi-Grammy award winning collaboration on Daft Punk’s Random Access Memories album and his appearance on the smash hits “Get Lucky” and “Lose Yourself To Dance”, as well as “Give Life Back To Music”.
 Now in recovery from cancer, Nile’s blog is journalling his progress and his story is as inspirational as his music.

 Creative Thinking Hub: This site contains hundreds of ideas and resources to help you think more creatively.
 Everything on the site is free and it’s written by yours truly!
 I wanted a place to put my creative thinking ideas, rather than include them here.
 All of the articles are unique to Creative Thinking Hub.